tobyhodges/fair-research-software/episodes/07-documenting-code.md

 research code.
 - Documentation can be provided to users in a variety of formats including a `docs` folder of Markdown files, a repository Wiki and static webpages.
-- A static documentation site can be created using the tool `mkdocs`.
+- A static documentation site can be created using the tool MkDocs.
 - Documentation frameworks such as Diataxis provide content and style guidelines that can helps us write high quality documentation.